 If I'm on your website, browsing and interacting with it, I'm a user.
 As soon as I leave it, I'm not a user any more.
 This is why we can talk about someone as an "occasional user", "regular user" or "frequent user" – there are moments in between those periods of use when I'm doing something else.
 However, I can be a customer of your business before, during and after visiting your website.
 The user journey covers just one scenario, one set of user needs, and one set of user goals.

-Of course, there is such a thing as a multichannel user journey which features a number of digital touchpoints.
-For example, I might use my phone to look up details about your product while I'm on the bus, and then switch to my computer to make the purchase when I get home.
-Capturing these mode switches in the user journey is important, as it helps us to construct more realistic models of how real users get things done, and thereby understand them better.
-But even though the user is moving from device to device, we're still describing only digital interactions within a single scenario taking place at a single point in time.
-Once we start stringing together multiple scenarios which happen on different occasions, we've gone beyond a *user journey* and are starting to create a customer journey.
+But even though the user is moving from device to device, we're still describing only digital interactions, and only within a single scenario taking place at a single point in time.
+Once we start stringing together multiple scenarios which happen on different occasions, we've gone beyond a user journey, and we're starting to create a customer journey.

 I become your customer at the moment when I give you money in exchange for whatever goods or services you're selling.
-But of course, this is just the culmination of a process which began some time before.
-Not just when I first entered your store, or arrived at your website.
-Not even when I first had the idea to purchase from you.
-The story started when I first became aware that I had a need for what you are offering.
-And that is what we call a customer journey.
+But the process of me becoming a customer started some time before this moment – it's just that this is when we both become aware of it.
+The beginning wasn't when I first entered your store, or when I arrived at your website.
+Not even when I first had the idea that I might want to buy what you're selling.
+The story started when I first realised that I needed what you have to offer.
+This is what we mean by a customer journey.